vasconcedu/nist-sp-800-90a-rev1-php/README.md

 ## Acknowledgements

-Directory test contains NIST test vectors for HMAC DRBG implementations.
+Directory ```test/``` contains NIST test vectors for HMAC DRBG implementations.
 Please refer to https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program.

 Please note that even though this implementation passes FIPS 140 randomness tests and NIST CAVP tests, it has not been submitted for official NIST validation.